Classical swine fever: Virus

 The effect of different CSFV strains varies widely, leading to a wide range of clinical signs.
-Highly virulent strains correlate with acute, obvious disease and high mortality, including neurological signs and hemorrages within the skin.
+Highly virulent strains correlate with acute, obvious disease and high mortality, including neurological signs and hemorrhages within the skin.

 Less virulent strains can give rise to subacute or chronic infections that may escape detection, while still causing abortions and stillbirths.
 In these cases, herds in high-risk areas are usually serologically tested on a thorough statistical basis.

 Infected piglets born to infected but subclinical sows help maintain the disease within a population.
 Other signs can include lethargy, fever, immunosuppression, chronic diarrhoea, and secondary respiratory infections.
 The incubation period of CSF ranges from 2 to 14 days, but clinical signs may not be apparent until after 2 to 3 weeks.
 Preventive state regulations usually assume 21 days as the outside limit of the incubation period.
 Animals with an acute infection can survive 2 to 3 months before their eventual death.